-Adam has been recognized in a variety of legal and business publications for his work on civil and criminal antitrust matters, including as a leading lawyer in the U.S. by Chambers Global, a leading lawyer nationwide and in New York by Chambers USA, a recommended lawyer nationwide by Legal 500, and a “Future Star” in New York by Benchmark Litigation, a “Thought Leader” by Who’s Who Legal, and a “Leading Litigator” by Lawdragon 500.
+Adam has been recognized in a variety of legal and business publications for his work on civil and criminal antitrust matters, including as a leading lawyer in the U.S. by Chambers Global, a leading lawyer nationwide and in New York by Chambers USA, a recommended lawyer nationwide by Legal 500, a “Litigation Star” in New York by Benchmark Litigation, a “Thought Leader” by Who’s Who Legal, and a “Leading Litigator” by Lawdragon 500.
 Chambers USA reports that Adam is “highly strategic” and “a terrific lawyer,” “a great guy to work with” who has a “particularly impressive practice,” and “is respected in the market for his adept handling of criminal cartel investigations.”
 According to clients, he “distills complicated antitrust issues in a user-friendly way and provides practical solutions to complicated problems.”

 Adam regularly represents clients in criminal antitrust investigations by the Department of Justice, and has served as lead coordinating counsel for clients under investigation in multiple jurisdictions, including the European Union, Japan, Canada, Mexico, Korea, Taiwan, Singapore and Brazil.
 Adam routinely defends clients in cartel class action lawsuits across the United States.
 In addition to cartel litigation, Adam has handled a variety of private antitrust litigation cases, including disputes regarding exclusivity, bundling/tying, joint ventures and group boycotts.
 Adam has substantial experience in the antitrust/intellectual property area, where he has litigated cases and counseled clients on the antitrust legality of patent pools, standard setting activities, and technology transactions among competitors.
 He has also represented clients in merger counseling and notifications under the Hart-Scott-Rodino (HSR) Act.
 In addition to his work in the antitrust area, Adam has represented clients in various commercial dispute matters, including complex commercial litigation and alternative dispute resolution procedures.
 He has particular experience representing foreign clients in U.S. legal proceedings.

 Litigation and Dispute Resolution – Representative Matters